Cyber AssessValydex™by iFeelTech

 • AI-enabled social engineering: More convincing phishing, voice fraud, and impersonation tactics

-Primary AI Security Risks for Small Businesses
+What Are the Primary AI Cybersecurity Risks for Small Businesses?

 1. Unintentional Data Exposure Through AI Platforms